munozmfrancisco/PINNs/README.md

 ## Mathematical Model

-Suppose we want to solve a nonlinear partial diferrential equation:
+Suppose we want to solve a nonlinear partial differential equation:

 $$
 u_{t} + \mathcal{N}[u; \lambda] = 0, \qquad \text{where } x \in \Omega, \quad t \in [0, T],